 - Question: How do we represent...

 - goal to be achieved;

 - state of environment;

 - actions available to agent;

 - plan itself.

+- Answer: We use logic, or something that looks a lot like logic.

-- We'll illustrate the techniques with reference to the blocks world. - Contains a robot arm, 2 blocks (A and B) of equal size, and a table-top.
+- We'll illustrate the techniques with reference to the blocks world. - A simple (toy) world, in this case one where we consider toys:

+• The blocks world contains a robot arm, 3 blocks (A, B and C) of equal size, and a table-top.